-As best I can tell, the trick in generating OTC placebo group performance rates in the 3 to 4% range involves two primary factors: (1) frustration of a study participant’s expectations of receiving free NRT products by being able to tell that they were not receiving the “real thing”; and (2) using placebo devices that are not true inert placebos but instead laced with 1 to 3mg. of nicotine - not enough to satisfy a smoker’s crave anxieties but possibly enough to grind their spirit and resolve into the ground.
+As best I can tell, the trick in generating OTC placebo group performance rates in the 3 to 4% range involves two primary factors: (1) frustration of a study participant's expectations of receiving free NRT products by being able to tell within 24-48 hours of quitting smoking that they were not receiving the "real thing"; and (2) using placebo devices that are not true inert placebos but instead laced with 1 to 3mg. of nicotine - not enough to satisfy a smoker's crave anxieties but possibly enough to grind their spirit and resolve into the ground.

-Accepted into the study, instead of receiving the “real” NRT device you are instead randomized into the group assigned to receive the placebo device.
+Accepted into a clinical or over-the-counter study, instead of receiving the "real" NRT device you are instead randomized into the group assigned to receive the placebo device.
 Would you be able to tell that your patch was the placebo?
 If so, how would it effect your thinking and your resolve to continue?

-The average nicotine smoker inhales roughly 1 mg. of nicotine from each cigarette smoked.
-8 The average 20 cigarette-a-day smoker receives about 20 mg. of nicotine.
+The average nicotine smoker inhales roughly 1 mg. of nicotine from each cigarette smoked.8 The average 20 cigarette-a-day smoker receives about 20 mg. of nicotine daily.
 It's no coincidence that a 21 mg. nicotine patch provides 21 mg. of nicotine over 24 hours.
-It's also no coincidence that the 21 mg patch is the recommended starting point for those whose brains are chemically dependent upon smoking 20 mg. of nicotine per day.
-9
+It's also no coincidence that the 21 mg patch is the recommended starting point for those whose brains are chemically dependent upon smoking 20 mg. of nicotine per day.9

 In one of the seven OTC NRT studies that was combined and averaged to produce the dismal 3% placebo group rate in the March 2003 OTC NRT meta-analysis, when placebo group members were questioned at the end of the study only 18.3% believed that they had received the "Real McCoy" (the active patch).
 11 Although the study's authors declare that "the effect of such a blinding failure would probably be a reduction of the placebo effect" 11 the NRT industry is today knowingly relying upon such flawed studies in order to continue claiming odds ratio (OR) victories and keep the nicotine profits flowing.